material-motion/material-motion/concepts/patterns.md

 Consider the following pseudo-code:

+    fadeIn = Animation()
+    fadeIn.property = "opacity"
+    fadeIn.from = 0
-    tween = FadeInTween()
+    fadeIn.to = 1
-    target.addDescription(tween)
+    target.addDescription(fadeIn)

-Here, `FadeInTween` is the Description.
+Here, `fadeIn` is the Description.
 The fading in of the target **is not executed here**. `addDescription` has simply registered the description of the desired change to some system.
-That system is expected to fulfill the Description at some later point in the program's execution.
+That system is expected to fulfill the Description's expectation at some later point in the program's execution.

 Also consider this pseudo-code: